TimZoet/devtools/export_deps.md

 [**<<- Back**](readme.md)

 The export-deps command will resolve all dependencies for a specified project and export them to the local Conan cache.
+All dependencies are cloned from GitHub to a temporary folder.

 ```sh
 devtools export-deps --project cppql --profile cppql-test-vs2022-release